 People respond to an assault in different ways.
 Just because you didn’t resist physically doesn’t mean it wasn’t rape — in fact, many victims make the good judgment that physical resistance would cause the attacker to become more violent.
 Lack of consent can be express (saying “no”) or it can be implied from the circumstances (for example, if you were under the statutory age of consent, or if you had a mental defect, or if you were afraid to object because the perpetrator threatened you with serious physical injury).

 Just because you don’t remember being assaulted doesn’t necessarily mean it didn’t happen and that it wasn’t rape.
-Memory loss can result from the ingestion of GHB and other “rape drugs” and from excessive alcohol consumption.
-That said, without clear memories or physical evidence, it may not be possible to pursue prosecution (talk to your local crisis center or local police for guidance).
+Memory loss can result from the ingestion of GHB and other “rape drugs” and from excessive alcohol consumption. talk to your local crisis center or local police for guidance on pursuing prosecution.

 I was asleep or unconscious when it happened – does that mean it isn’t rape?